andrew-bradt/stack-task/README.md

 The deployed application can be viewed [here](https://andrew-bradt-todo-frontend.herokuapp.com/).

-## **_NOTE_** This application was deployed with a free-tier of Heroku, so there is a possibility the servers may be in an idle state and result in longer load times when you first navigate to the application.\*\*
+## **_NOTE: This application was deployed with a free-tier of Heroku, so there is a possibility the servers may be in an idle state and result in longer load times when you first navigate to the application._**

 ## Client Documentation